Police close Hong Kong's Victoria Park on eve of Tiananmen anniversary

 In the past, huge crowds would routinely gather in the large public space to pay tribute to victims of the Chinese government's 1989 clampdown, when soldiers brutally quashed peaceful demonstrations demanding political and economic reform.

-Hong Kong authorities said Friday that most gathering spaces in the park -- including the football pitches used for the candlelight vigil in previous years -- will be closed between Friday night and the early hours of Sunday.
+Hong Kong authorities said Friday that most gathering spaces in Victoria Park -- including the football pitches used for the candlelight vigil in previous years -- will be closed between Friday night and the early hours of Sunday.

 The decision was made "in order to prevent any unauthorised assemblies in the park which affect public safety and public order, and the chance of a virus spread due to such gatherings", a spokesperson said.